 Martin is attempting to distil down the dogged determination and dynamism of this Southeast Asian nation of 100mln people that can’t be summed up in a spreadsheet or an analysts’ report.

-Coronavirus is a case in point – 268 people infected and no fatalities.
-A recovered Boris Johnson and his cabinet must be wondering how this feat was achieved.
+Coronavirus is a case in point – 268 people infected and no fatalities in the first three months of the pandemic.
+Boris Johnson, who had a brush with death as a result of the virus, and his cabinet must be wondering how this feat was achieved.

 Cynics will point out Vietnam is a one-party command economy where the population has been willing to sacrifice civil liberties for safety in the teeth of the pandemic.